disha-satpute/MySQL/Notes/sql_operators.md

 SELECT * FROM Employees WHERE NOT DepartmentID = 3;
 -- Returns employees who are not in department 3
 ```
+**3. Compound Operators -**
+Compound operators in SQL are shorthand notations that combine a basic operation (like addition, subtraction, etc.) with an assignment.
+These operators modify the value of a column directly by performing an operation on it and updating the column with the result.
+Compound operators make SQL statements more concise and readable.

 **4. Bitwise Operators -**